Leadership strategies that influence, engage, and encourage excellent performance.

 Perhaps the best leadership strategy to engage your team is to empower them by delegating greater responsibility.
 It can be exciting to be entrusted with a position of responsibility, so if something makes you feel a sense of self-worth, give that self-worth to others on your team.
 Find areas where you can give people the responsibility and, importantly, the authority to get things done.

 Have you ever heard from your team that they can not finish their work because they are waiting for you?
 Are they waiting for you to take a look at or approve their work?
-That may be a prime example of an area that you should consider letting go.
+That may be a prime example of an area that you should consider letting go of.
 Empower and, if necessary, train them, coach them, encourage them, and reward them.

 Take a minute to do a mental exercise.
-Imagine you have been given a special assignment which will require you to be out of the office for the next three months.
+Imagine you have been given a special assignment that will require you to be out of the office for the next three months.
 During those three months, all of your work still has to get done, but you are not allowed to hire anybody new.
 The assignment will only last for three months, and you have thirty days to figure out how you will redistribute your work.

 Pick up your pen and, for a few seconds, think about to whom you would start delegating more responsibility.
 Write down one to three things you would start delegating.
 The reality is that a leader can not perpetually do everything that needs to get done.
 You need others who are empowered to complete critical tasks, and you need backup.